-But we see that at different times in the history of the world beings whom we have little knowledge of could have been on the earth.
+But we see that, at different times in history, beings, whom we have little knowledge of, could have been on the earth.
 We make a mistake presuming that life on earth has always been as it is now.
 We do not know what relationship God had with the Neanderthal man.
 Perhaps such knowledge is not for us to know.

-Hesiod, active between 750 and 650 BC, spoke of a golden race in earth’s primeval history.
+Hesiod, one of the earliest Greek poets, active between 750 and 650 BC, spoke of a golden race in earth’s primeval history.
 People of the golden race were followed by a silver race and later a bronze race of people who put the metal bronze to work, making armour for themselves.